In addition to my primary role of specialist teacher and assessor, past experiences include:

 - I was a member of the Government’s Expert Advisory Group to Sir Jim Rose’s Report ‘Identifying and Teaching Children and Young People with Dyslexia and Literacy Difficulties’ (June 2009)

-- I am also an Educational Consultant for the Dyslexia Charity ‘Xtraordinary People’ and the ‘No to Failure’ Project and have advised on the SpLD-Dyslexia Trust ‘Seeing the Difference’ Campaign
+- I am also an Educational Consultant for the Dyslexia Charity ‘Xtraordinary People’ and the ‘No to Failure’ Project and have advised on the Dyslexia-SpLD Trust ‘Seeing the Difference’ Campaign

 - National Teaching Awards: Distinction, Special Needs Teacher of the Year 2007 (London)

-I am dyslexic myself as are my children, and so I understand and empathise with the challenges, frustrations and complexities of being a dyslexic learner.
+Having dyslexia myself, with dyslexic children of my own, I understand and empathise with the challenges, frustrations and complexities of being a dyslexic learner.